perseus784/Vehicle_Overtake_Double_DQN/README.md

 <br />

-### Highly recommend reading the article for this project for better explanation:
+### Highly recommend reading the following article for this project for better explanation:
 <img src="files/media/Untitled_Diagram_6_2500x.gif"  width="900" height="250">
 <br />

 ***Click https://towardsdatascience.com/explaining-double-q-learning-for-openai-environments-using-the-movie-tenet-816dc952f41c.
-I tried to explain our the project using examples and concepts from the movie TENET.
+I tried to explain the project using examples and concepts from the movie TENET.
 Hope you enjoy the read.***

 ## Prerequisites
 * Python